MeisterTi/crew-and-chaos/ReadMe.md

 # Crew & Chaos (Working Title)

-**Crew & Chaos** is a cooperative, physics-based sailing game for mobile devices (Android/iOS), designed to be played in local multiplayer with 2鈥�4 players.
-Players take on different roles aboard a sailboat, each with unique tasks that require communication, coordination, and timing 鈥� all in real time.
+**Crew & Chaos** is a cooperative, physics-based sailing game for mobile devices (Android/iOS), designed to be played in local multiplayer with 2-4 players.
+Players take on different roles aboard a sailboat, each with unique tasks that require communication, coordination, and timing all in real time.

-> **Voice only 鈥� no in-game chat.
+> **Voice only, no in-game chat.
 Just teamwork.
 Just chaos.**

 ---